-Corpectomy is one of the most invasive spine procedures, reserved for patients with severe chronic pain.
-Many people who suffer from neck or back pain find relief through conservative treatments like stretching, physical therapy and medication.
-However, candidates for corpectomy are among those whose symptoms persist for months or years and are forced to consider surgical procedures.
+Corpectomy is one of the most invasive spine procedures reserved for patients with severe chronic pain.
+Many people who suffer from neck or back pain find relief through conservative treatments like stretching, physical therapy and pain medication.
+However, candidates for corpectomy are among those whose symptoms persist for several weeks or months and are forced to consider surgical procedures.

-During a corpectomy, a surgeon removes the vertebral bodies and surrounding discs in order to release the pressure being placed on the spinal cord and spinal nerves.
+During a traditional open spine corpectomy, a surgeon removes the vertebral bodies and surrounding discs in order to release the pressure being placed on the spinal cord and spinal nerves.
 To occupy the space and provide stability to the spine, the surgeon will use a structural bone graft to increase the success of fusion among the internal properties.

 Minimally invasive option

 Our minimally invasive stabilization surgery is performed through a small incision, sparing the muscles surrounding the spine from being cut or torn.
-The surgeon removes the damaged disc in the spine and inserts an implant and bone to provide immediate stability and relief from pain.
+During this procedure, one of our board-certified surgeons+ removes the damaged disc in the spine and inserts an implant and bone to provide immediate stability and relief from pain.
 This allows the disc space to fuse.
 Additional implants may be necessary to further stabilize the spine.

 Laser Spine Institute’s minimally invasive outpatient procedures have a shortened recovery time, which is one of several reasons for our patient satisfaction score of 98^ and our recommendation score of 98 out of 100.^ Reach out to Laser Spine Institute today for a free MRI review* to find out if you are a potential candidate for our minimally invasive alternative to a corpectomy.